mollie/api-documentation/source/guides/payouts.rst

 Getting started: creating a balance
 -----------------------------------
-To get started with Mollie Marketplaces & platforms, :doc:`create a custom balance </reference/v2/balances-api/create-balance>` for your beneficiary first:
+To get started with Mollie Marketplaces & Platforms, :doc:`create a custom balance </reference/v2/balances-api/create-balance>` for your beneficiary first:

 .. code-block:: bash